15+ Things You Might Not Know

 PUSD schools are helping to create a new model for teaching innovation with the introduction of 3D printing technology.
 Incorporating 3D printers in the schools gives students the opportunity to work with next-generation technology so they can utilize their creativity and collaboration skills to become better prepared for the jobs of tomorrow.
 The nationally-recognized program is currently developing curriculum and training materials in collaboration with leading 3D printing companies.

-Over $10 Million in Scholarships and Grants in 2017
+Over $10 Million in Scholarships and Grants awarded each year

 Graduation rates, enrollment in 4-year colleges, and scholarships are all on the rise!
 PUSD has an impressive graduate profile that addresses rigor, relevance, relationships, 21st Century skills, and college and career readiness.